jimhigson/oboe.js/writing/main/2_Introduction.md

 Whilst of course a REST client library cannot understand the semantics of specific messages fully enough to decide if a partially downloaded message is useful.
-I propose that the ideal would be to provide callbacks in such a way that the calling application may make use of partially successful messages with much the same programming than is used for complete messages, whilst also having the ability to ignore messages whose content is too minimal as to be useful.
+I propose that it would be an improvement to provide callbacks in such a way that the calling application may make use of partially successful messages via much the same programming as for complete messages.
+This fits in very well with my vision of a http response as a progressive stream of many small parts.
+As each part arrives it should be possible to parse and pass onto the application without knowing if the whole will be delivered successfully.

+Optimistic locking.

 Agile methodologies, fast deployments and future versioning
 -----------------------------------------------------------